 Yes, absolutely.
 IT outsourcing opens up lots of new possibilities.
 As a company, you benefit from continuous innovation and guidance from IT professionals, enabling you to respond more swiftly to changing market conditions and customer needs.
 Take the example of Feldschlösschen Ltd: real-time analyses of marketing activities are helping the company better understand and respond to specific customer needs, with a new beer, for example.

 Ante Juric has worked at Swisscom for many years in various different roles – system engineer, sales and consulting specialist and project portfolio manager.
-In his current role, as Head of Project Management for Infrastructure Solutions, he oversees a wide range of comprehensive and complex ICT projects.
+In his current role, as Head of Projects, Platforms & Systems Integration for Infrastructure Solutions, he oversees a wide range of comprehensive and complex ICT projects.

 More on the topic